NextronSystems/thor-manual/usage/other-topics.rst

 3. You haven't used the flag ``--nothordb``

-4. Scan state information is still available (could have been cleared by running THOR a second time without the ``--resume`` parameter)
+4. Scan state information is still available in THOR DB (could have been cleared by running THOR a second time without the ``--resume`` parameter)

 You can always clear the resume state and discard an old state by